wwarthen/RomWBW/Source/Doc/SystemGuide.md

 ### Auto Boot (NVSW_AUTOBOOT)

-8 bit Switch defining if the system should auto boot at startup
+8 bit Switch defining if the system should auto boot at startup.

 | Bits 7-6 | Bit 5                  | Bit 4    | Bits 3-0                             |
 |----------|------------------------|----------|--------------------------------------|